konflux-ci/e2e-tests/docs/Guidelines.md

   `E2E_TEST_SUITE_LABEL` environment variable.
 For example:
   `E2E_TEST_SUITE_LABEL=ec ./mage runE2ETests`
 * `klog` level can be controled via `KLOG_VERBOSITY` environment variable.
 For
-  example: `KLOG_VERBOSITY=9 ./mage runE2ETests` would output `curl` commands issued via Kubernetes client from sigs.k8s.io/controller-runtime
+  example: `KLOG_VERBOSITY=9 ./mage runE2ETests` would output http requests issued via Kubernetes client from sigs.k8s.io/controller-runtime
 * To quickly debug a test, you can run only the desired suite.
 Example: `./bin/e2e-appstudio --ginkgo.focus="e2e-demos-suite"`
-* Split tests in different scenarios.
-Will be better to debug a small scenario than a very big one
+* Split tests in multiple scenarios.
+It's better to debug a small scenario than a very big one

 ## Debuggability